 Temping often gives you the chance to say when and how you want to work.
 Want to take a few weeks off?
 You can do that without having to submit holiday application forms.
-And now that temporary workers have protected rights including sickness and holiday pay, you can even get paid for your trip abroad.
+Temporary workers have protected rights including sickness and holiday pay, so you can even get paid for your trip abroad.

 Working for a company as a temp can sometimes help you get ahead of other applicants if any permanent vacancies arise.

 While you’re out there earning and gaining skills, you’re also meeting people and building your contacts.
-Leave people with a positive impression and chances are they’ll think of you when an opportunity comes up, or they may be able to help you further down the line.
+Give people a positive impression and chances are they’ll think of you when an opportunity comes up, or they may help you further down the line.

 And of course, while they’re seeing you, you’re seeing them.
 Temping is a great way to give a company a trial run.
 What’s the company culture like?
 How stressed do your colleagues seem?
 Do you actually enjoy the job or would you prefer to try something else now you’ve given it a go?